aminomancer/searchfox-mods/README.md

 # [searchfox-mods][]

-Make Searchfox's context menu open on Right click, and make Alt + Left click and Ctrl + Left click instantly go to definitions or search for tokens.
+Make [Searchfox's][searchfox] context menu open on Right click, and make Alt + Left click and Ctrl + Left click instantly go to definitions or search for tokens.
 Modifier + Right click will open the normal Firefox/OS context menu.

 ## Installation